 - 4.4.1 Saved policies within the Local Plan Review (2001-2011) seek to retain sites in employment use to secure a diverse choice of employment (policies 117.E and 118.E).
-In 2016, the Partnership for Urban South Hampshire (PUSH) published more up-to-date targets that propose a total of 114,000sq.m. net additional employment floorspace within the Borough, over the period 2011-2034.
+In 2016, the Partnership for Urban South Hampshire (PUSH) published more up-to-date targets that proposed a total of 114,000sq.m. net additional employment floorspace within the Borough, over the period 2011-2034.
 This target comprised of 40,000sq.m. of B1(a) (office) floorspace and 74,000sq.m. of B1 (b-c), B2 and B8 floorspace (light industrial, general industrial and storage and distribution respectively).
-These targets were agreed as part of a joint framework to inform and support the preparation of local plans across south Hampshire (the PUSH Spatial Position Statement (June 2016)). - 4.4.2 The Council is proposing to pro rata the 114,000sq.m. target over a further two years so that it takes account of the timeframe of the emerging Local Plan which will run to 2036.
-The baseline target has therefore been recalculated to be 124,000sq.m.28. - 4.4.3 The emerging Local Plan (2016-2036) is proposing 144,050sq.m. of new employment floorspace which is over and above the baseline pro rata'd target of 124,000sq.m.
-This is because net losses were higher than net completions over the period between 2011/12 and 2015/16.
-This residual requirement has been further updated to 151,985sq.m. so that net completions and losses are accounted for up to the end of the 2019/20 monitoring period.
-The amount of employment development in terms of net completions within the Borough from 2011/12 onwards is shown in Table 4.7.
+These targets were agreed as part of a joint framework to inform and support the preparation of local plans across south Hampshire (the PUSH Spatial Position Statement (June 2016)). - 4.4.2 The Council initially proposed to pro rata the 114,000sq.m. target over a further two years so that it took account of the timeframe of the emerging Local Plan which will run to 2036.
+The baseline target was therefore recalculated to be 124,000sq.m.28. - 4.4.3 The employment floorspace targets were updated by GL Hearn as part of an Employment Needs Assessment Report which was published by the Council in July 2018.
+The emerging Local Plan (2016-2036) revised target of 103,500sq.m was agreed following the examination hearing sessions.
+This is higher than the GL Hearn revised target of 80,000sq.m because net losses were recorded to be higher than net completions.
+The target has been further updated to 111,389sq.m so that net completions and losses are accounted for up to the end of the 2020/21 monitoring period. - The amount of employment development in terms of net completions within the Borough from 2011/12 onwards is shown in Table 4.7.